What is PCI Express? Do PCIe lanes, slots, and versions matter?

 Advertisement

-PCI Express stands for Peripheral Component Interconnect Express and represents a standard interface for connecting peripheral hardware to the motherboard on a computer.
-In other words, PCI Express, or PCIe abbreviated, is an interface that connects internal expansion cards such as graphics cards, sound cards, Ethernet and Wi-Fi adapters to the motherboard.
-Furthermore, PCI Express is also used to connect some types of solid-state drives that are usually very fast.
+PCI Express stands for Peripheral Component Interconnect Express and represents a high-speed interface standard used to connect various hardware components to a motherboard.
+In other words, PCI Express (or PCIe abbreviated) is an interface that connects internal expansion cards such as graphics cards, storage devices, Ethernet and Wi-Fi adapters to the motherboard.
+Over time, PCIe has evolved to deliver exponentially faster data transfers.
+PCIe is now also fundamental for NVMe solid-state drives (SSDs).

-What types of PCI Express slots and sizes are there, and what to PCIe lanes mean?
+What types of PCI Express slots and sizes are there?
+What do PCIe lanes mean?

-To interconnect the expansion cards to the motherboard, PCI Express uses physical slots.
+PCI Express uses physical slots to interconnect the expansion cards to the motherboard.
 The common PCI Express slots we see on motherboards are PCIe x1, PCIe x4, PCIe x8, and PCIe x16.
-The number that comes after the "x" letter tell us the physical dimensions of the PCI Express slot, which, in its turn, is determined by the number of pins on it.
-The higher the number, the longer the PCIe slot and the more pins that interconnect the expansion card to the slot.
+The number that comes after the “x” letter tells you the physical dimensions of the PCI Express slot and is determined by the number of pins on the slot.
+The higher the number, the longer the PCIe slot, and the more pins that interconnect the expansion card to the slot.

 Advertisement